SamuelSwartzberg/flashcardifying_text_temp/ling/word-formation.md

 ## morphology

-Morphology is the branch of grammar that studies morphemes and morheme combinations.
-A morpheme is the smallest unit of language that corresponds to a sememe or grammeme.
-Morphemes combine to form words.
+»⟮A morpheme⟯« is ⟮the smallest⟯ ⟮＿segment＿⟯ that ⟮corresponds to ＿a sememe＿ or ＿grammeme＿⟯.
+⟮One or more⟯ ⟮＿morphemes＿⟯ ⟮form a word⟯.
-Ergo, all what morphology does is word formation.
+Ergo, ⟮all of⟯ what ⟮＿morphology＿⟯ does is ⟮＿word formation＿⟯.

 ### morphs/morphemes

-Morphs are the various phonological realizations of morphemes.
+»⟮Morphs⟯« are ⟮the various phonological realizations⟯ of ⟮＿morphemes＿⟯.
 ^Morphology generally deals with the phonology and not orthography of morphs/morphemes, as speech is more basic to language than writing⟯.
-The word ⟮unbreakable⟯ consists of the morpheme ⟮un, break, able.⟯ ⟮Morphs⟯ and ⟮morphemes⟯ are generally written in ⟮curly braces {⟯}.
+The word ⟮unbreakable⟯ consists of ⟮＿the morphemes＿⟯ ⟮un, break, able.⟯ ⟮＿Morphs＿⟯ and ⟮c_;＿morphemes＿⟯ are generally written in ⟮curly braces {}⟯.
-{/ s /}, {/ z /}, and {/ iz /}}} are all ⟮allomorphs⟯ of {{c19::the morpheme {s} (plural s)
+{/ s /}, {/ z /}, and {/ iz /} are all allomorphs of the morpheme {s} (plural s)

 #### special types

-A null/zero morpheme is a morpheme that has no phonetic form/realization.
+»⟮A null/zero morpheme⟯« is ⟮＿a morpheme＿⟯ that ⟮has no phonetic form/realization⟯.
-The root is the irreducable morphological core of a lexeme.
+»⟮The root⟯« is ⟮the irreducable morphological core⟯ ⟮of ＿a lexeme＿⟯.

 #### free and bound morphemes

-A free morpheme is one that can stand on its own as a word.
+»⟮A free morpheme⟯« is one that ⟮can stand on its own as a word⟯.
-A bound morpheme is one that only appears as part of a larger word.
+»⟮A bound morpheme⟯« is one that ⟮only appears as part of a larger word⟯.

 ### processes